 As one of the world’s top fashion capitals, Milano used to compete with Paris and London for the title of the best fashion city, but that’s no longer the case.

 Nevertheless, Milan Fashion Week keeps the fashion flag up for European fashion designers, acting as a reference point to locals seeking to achieve an international profile.

 Milan is a fantastic city for fashion shopping, from the world’s oldest shopping mall, the Galleria Vittorio Emanuele II, to the local artisans selling handmade shoes and accessories at bargain prices.

-With a strong focus on prêt-à-porter or ready-to-wear, Milano is a fashion capital of the world that deserves a place on your style-driven bucket list.
+With a strong focus on prêt-à-porter or ready-to-wear, Milano is the fashion capital of the world that deserves a place on your style-driven bucket list.